Skip to content

 • the resolved manifest must belong to the current tmux session

-• the resolved manifest must use backend = "houmao_server_rest"
+• the resolved manifest must describe a maintained tmux-backed managed session

-• manifest-declared pair attach authority is authoritative for current-session pair attach
+• manifest-declared authority and shared-registry identity are authoritative for current-session attach

-• delegated pair launch may publish these stable artifacts before the matching managed-agent registration exists, so current-session attach readiness is later than capability publication
+• stable artifacts may publish before passive-server discovery catches up, so current-session attach readiness can be later than capability publication

 Live Gateway Bindings